musashiwithoutkatana/musashiwithoutkatana/README.md

 ## What's about me?
-Nothing special, nothing to tell.
-Yes one things, im a beginner.
+Nothing special, nothing to tell yet, im only a beginner and i love music.

 ## Some knowledge